 - I’m registered to vote.
 Am I registered to vote?
 I think I’m registered to vote.

-The deadline to register to vote online or update your voter information for the Nov.
-8, 2022 election is Oct.
-17. However, you can still register to vote AND submit a provisional ballot at the registrar’s office during the early voting period or at your polling place on election day.
+The deadline to register ONLINE to vote or update your voter information for the 2024 PRESIDENTIAL PRIMARY is February 12.
+However, you can still register to vote AND submit a provisional ballot at the registrar’s office during the early voting period or at your polling place on election day.

 - What if I miss that deadline?

 Good news!
-You can still register in person and cast a provisional ballot up through and including Election Day, thanks to the same-day voter registration law passed in 2020 and taking effect this October.
+You can still register in person and cast a provisional ballot up through and including Election Day, thanks to the same-day voter registration law that passed in 2020 and went into effect October 2022.